MakeSchool-Tutorials/Makestagram-Swift-V3/P09-Refactoring-Stringly-Typed-Code/content.md

 Our enum contains a case for each of our app's storyboards.
 We also create a computed variable that capitalizes the `rawValue` of each case.
 This computed variable returns the corresponding filename for each storyboard.

 Next, we create a convenience initializer that will make user of our enum.
-It'll allow use initialize the correct storyboard based each enum case.
+It'll allow us to initialize the correct storyboard based each enum case.
 Right below the closing curly brace of `MGType` add the following convenience initializer:

 ```
 extension UIStoryboard {